Alopecia: The Role of Micronutrients

 My ebook, Hair Loss: It’s Reversible without Drugs, Creams, Injections, and Steroids, contains a substantive chapter called “Targeted Nutrition for Hair Growth.”

-The ebook isn’t alopecia-specific—it’s more of a general “hair loss” guide that I wrote for an online event that I participated in last year.
+My ebook isn’t alopecia-specific—it’s more of a general “hair loss” guide that I wrote to accompany an interview/online event that I participated in last year.
 (And yes, I do understand that “alopecia” is the medical term for hair loss, although many medical experts refer to “alopecia” specifically as autoimmune hair loss.)

 Although I was confident in what I presented in that chapter, there was a part of me that thought…Am I missing anything?
 Did I do all that I could here?